paalaxus/Covid-19-Analysis/README.md

 In this analysis, I  calculate needed measures and prepare them for an Analysis.
 The two datasets were mergeged to see if there is any relationship between the spread of the virus in a country and how happy people are, living in that country.

-The Jupyter notebook with the analysis has been attached
+The Jupyter notebook with the analysis as well as the datasets have been attached